“Anyone who hates a brother or sister is a murderer, and you know that no murderer has eternal life residing in him.”

 That is the only way I know to combat racism.
 And so, that will be the only solution I offer.

 And so it was with me, brothers and sisters.
-When I came to you, I did not come with hashtags or human wisdom as I proclaimed to you the testimony about God.
+When I came to you, I did not come with eloquence or human wisdom (or hashtags) as I proclaimed to you the testimony about God.
 For I resolved to know nothing while I was with you except Jesus Christ and him crucified.

 1 Cor 2:1–2